Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Query search traffic data'), source ('from Google Search Console'), and output metrics ('Returns clicks, impressions, CTR, and position data').
-It distinguishes itself from sibling tools by focusing on analytics querying rather than indexing, sitemaps, or site management operations.
+The description clearly states the tool queries search traffic data from Google Search Console and returns clicks, impressions, CTR, and position.
+It effectively distinguishes from sibling tools which deal with indexing, sitemaps, and site management.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.